WZW Partition Functions from Supersymmetric Localization: Introduction

-Recently, motivated by results from supersymmetric localization, Murthy and Witten \cite{MurthyWitten} studied the relationship between a particular lattice sum \footnote{Our overall normalization constant may differ from the one in \cite{MurthyWitten}.
+Recently, motivated by results from supersymmetric localization, Murthy and Witten \cite{MurthyWitten} studied the relationship between a particular lattice sum\footnote{Our overall normalization constant may differ from the one in \cite{MurthyWitten}.
 We choose the normalization constant so that it is cancelled after the Poisson resummation.
-The overall constant does not affect the analysis of modular invariant partition functions.}:
+The subscript susy indicates that it comes from a computation in supersymmetric localisation.}: